microsoft/finops-toolkit/docs/_docs/framework/capabilities/understand/reporting.md

 ---

 <a name="definition"></a>
-**Reporting + analytics refers to the analyzis of cloud data and creation of reports to gain insights into usage and spend patterns, identify opportunities for improvement, and support informed decision-making about cloud resources.
+**Reporting and analytics refers to the analysis of cloud data and creation of reports to gain insights into usage and spend patterns, identify opportunities for improvement, and support informed decision-making about cloud resources.

  **
 {: .fs-6 .fw-300 }